palegrass/ELO-Calculation-Test/README.md

 Weight - A signed integer defining the volatility of the elo.

+Standard Deviation - An integer that stores the standard deviation (unsure if this should ever be changed).

+Average Elo - A double that stores the average elo (unsure if this should ever be changed).

 Mega - A boolean defining whether the game is a mega THC or not.

 Ask for confirmation - A boolean that determines whether the console window will do anything besides updating the elo.